 Do you have your manager’s or director’s approval for a social media agency?

 If you haven’t, then you’re about to waste everyone’s time, mainly your own.

 In large organizations, gaining approval for hiring an agency takes time, and you may need to prepare a report defining the business needs.
-This may then need to go up through the approval channels, including your marketing manager, CMO, CTO, CEO, and shareholders.
+That may then need to go up through the approval channels, including …

 Knowing your KPIs will help you to communicate your needs and targets to your potential social media agency.
 It’s very important that the key decision-makers in your organization agree on this.